Artixcore/artixcore/README.md

 # Artixcore LLC

-**Artixcore** is a technology company building long-term, scalable systems across **AI, SaaS, fintech, commerce, automation, infrastructure, and advanced engineering**.
+**Artixcore** is a technology company building long-term, scalable systems across **AI, SaaS, cybersecurity, commerce, automation, infrastructure, developer tooling, communication, and advanced engineering**.

 We don't build for trends.
 We build systems designed to endure.